matthewbdaly/generator-skellington/README.md

 generator-skellington
 =====================

 A Yeoman generator for a Skeleton web page, with automated FTP deployment.
-Lets you quickly start work on a Skeleton-based website.
+Lets you quickly start work on a Skeleton-based website, and automates away minifying and deployment, so you can get on with making your awesome responsive website.

 Usage
 -----